Where is the Fire District business office located?

 Monday through Friday, 8:00 a.m. – 5:00 p.m.

 How many fire stations are there in Apple Valley Fire District?

-There are seven fire stations.
-Three of the stations are staffed 24-hours per day, seven days per week, for emergency response.
-Fire Station 337 is currently staffed Monday through Friday 8 AM to 4 PM.
+There are seven fire stations within the Apple Valley Fire Protection District.
+Five of the stations are staffed 24-hours per day, seven days per week, for emergency response.
+Station 335 (Tussing Ranch Rd.) is leased and staffed by CalFire.

 How many square miles does the Fire District provide fire protection services for?

 The Fire District provides fire protection for a 206 square mile area.

 What are the requirements for house numbers?